Configure sales taxes / VAT

 Configure the default tax

 To save time, you can pick one of your taxes as the "default tax" in Terpsy: that tax will automatically be applied to invoices, unless the organization being billed is tax-exempt (see next section).
-Go to Settings › Billing: the "Default applied tax" dropdown determines which sales tax / VAT will be applied to invoices by default.
+Go to Settings › Billing: the "Default sales tax" dropdown determines which sales tax / VAT will be applied to invoices by default.
 Choose "No tax" to only apply taxes manually to invoices.
 Click "Save changes" once you're done.

 Mark an organization as tax-exempt